- Sort By Use

 When combined, alpha ketoglutarate has actually been shown to increase the intestinal uptake of arginine.
 AAKG presents a wide range of potential benefits and uses that may improve your health and wellbeing.

 AAKG 2:1 benefits most commonly involve supplementation for bodybuilding and athletic performance.
 Studies suggest that AAKG may effectively help the liver neutralize ammonia and other harmful substances, which should make for less pain, less muscle fatigue, and longer workouts.
 Arginine may also be beneficial for its role in building protein.
 Creating various protein chains is necessary for developing larger, stronger muscles and repairing damaged muscle tissue.
 In studies, arginine has also been associated with increased insulin production.
 Increased insulin has been found to assist in creating greater muscle growth and strength.

 Arginine is also prized for its potential to increase nitric oxide activity.
-Increased nitric oxide production may lead to wider blood vessels, which in turn may result in increased blood flow without causing any harmful increases in blood pressure.
+Increased nitric oxide production may lead to wider blood vessels, which in turn may result in increased blood flow.
 This means more oxygen and nutrients to muscles and organs.
 Wider blood vessels also means more carbohydrates, protein chains, and muscle building hormones.
 All of this may result in greater physical performance, enhanced workout capacity, improved endurance, and reduced recovery times.

 Studies have also found that arginine may help to promote a healthy immune system.
 Alpha ketoglutarate supplementation may also positively effect how your body handles amino acids during states of impaired protein metabolism.
 Some studies suggest that alpha ketoglutarate may improve intestinal health, possibly by helping in the process of metabolizing glutamine, which has been shown to: